Department of Health Services Logo

 • Pneumococcal conjugate vaccine (PCV) added, required in licensed day care centers.

-• DHFS may temporarily suspend a vaccine requirement if there is a shortage of that vaccine.
+• DHS may temporarily suspend a vaccine requirement if there is a shortage of that vaccine.